 The first artificial sweetener that was made in the 1970s, cyclamate, was immediately banned by the United States’ Food and Drug Administration after it was shown to cause cancer in lab animal studies.
 Since then, the FDA has allowed other artificial sweeteners to be added to food products, citing them as GRAS, or generally recognized as safe, foods.

-Many experts say that it’s better for your teeth to eat or drink products that make use of artificial sweeteners, as the bacteria doesn’t break down these sweeteners in the same way that they do table sugar.
+Many experts say that it’s healthy for your teeth to eat or drink products that make use of artificial sweeteners, as the bacteria doesn’t break down these sweeteners in the same way that they do table sugar.
 The idea is that this could reduce tooth decay.

-However, a recent study says that sugar-free sports drinks and soft drinks are just as dangerous.
+However, a recent study says that sugar-free and artificially sweetened sports drinks and soft drinks are just as dangerous.
 Typically, these drinks (and many sugar-free candies) contain acids like citric acid and phosphoric acid, which makes the products taste like tangy fruit.
 These acids start to break down tooth enamel, though, causing the same kind of decay that regular sugar does.

 Sugar-free gum is considered harmless to teeth (though it might impact other body systems).
 Some types of sugar-free gum are even seen as good for teeth, such as natural chewing gum made with xylitol (a naturally-occurring, plant-based alcohol that tastes sweet).
 This might be a safer alternative to those who have poor reactions to mainstream sugar-free gums.